 The occurrence of permanency hearings for each child no later than twelve months from the date the child entered foster care and no less frequently than every twelve months thereafter was rated strength during the Arizona 2015 CFSR Round 3.
-The Arizona Administrative Office of the Courts (AOC), Court Improvement Program provided the following data based on the Round 8 Operational Review completed from February 2019 to March 2020 on a sample of 259 cases statewide:
+The Arizona Administrative Office of the Courts (AOC), Court Improvement Program provided the following data based on the Round 8 Operational Review completed from February 2020 to March 2021 on a sample of 220 cases statewide:

-- 85.7% of children (6 of 7 applicable cases) had a permanency hearing within 30 days of the disposition hearing, if a goal other than reunification was ordered, - 89.5% of the children (77 of 86 applicable cases) who were under the age of three at the time of removal had a permanency hearing within six months of removal, and - 98.3% of the children (58 of 59 applicable cases) who were age three or older at the time of removal had a permanency hearing within 12 months of removal.
+- None of the applicable cases applied to the requirement to hold a permanency hearing within 30 days of the disposition hearing, if a goal other than reunification was ordered, - 89% of the children (74 of 82 applicable cases) who were under the age of three at the time of removal had a permanency hearing within six months of removal, and - 94.8% of the children (32 of 36 applicable cases) who were age three or older at the time of removal had a permanency hearing within 12 months of removal.